 While many healthcare organizations see Apple devices dominating their BYOD landscape, we know that not everyone uses iPhone or iPad.
 And for those organizations that are just beginning to formalize their approach, a mobile device management solution may not yet be deployed.
 While an MDM is fundamental to a solid BYOD strategy, network security solutions for ZTNA can also be manually configured for personally owned devices.

-Make BYOD your MVP.
+Make BYOD your MVP in healthcare.

 As healthcare adapts to the technology trends, the best thing you can do is implement and support a BYOD program and allow users to work how they work best with their device of preference.
 But the best part, and perhaps the most important, is that a BYOD program supported by an Apple-focused MDM helps keep your organization and users secured and protected.